Reprieve-RP/feedback/.github/ISSUE_TEMPLATE/vehicle-related-request.md

 ---
 name: Vehicle Related Request
 about: Is a car too slow?
 Too fast?
-Too cheap?
-Too affordable?
-Anything performance related use this template.
+Anything performance related use this template, For vehicle prices please use the Balance Request template.
 title: "[VEHICLE] title here"
-labels: ''
+labels: vehicle related
 assignees: ''

 ---